bheisler/criterion.rs/README.md

 - __Statistics__: Statistical analysis detects if, and by how much, performance has changed since the last benchmark run
 - __Charts__: Uses [gnuplot](http://www.gnuplot.info/) to generate detailed graphs of benchmark results.
-- __Stable-compatible__: Benchmark your code without installing Nightly Rust.
+- __Stable-compatible__: Benchmark your code without installing nightly Rust.
 - Benchmark external programs written in any language.

 ### Quickstart

-Criterion.<span></span>rs currently requires a nightly version of Rust.
-Additionally, in order to generate plots, you must have [gnuplot](http://www.gnuplot.info/) installed.
+In order to generate plots, you must have [gnuplot](http://www.gnuplot.info/) installed.
 See the gnuplot website for installation instructions.

 To start with Criterion.<span></span>rs, add the following to your `Cargo.toml` file: